top of page

 Great Performance, Great Price

-The first of these models are the Audio Note (UK) Rotary Volume and Balance Controls.
+The first of these models are the Audio Note (UK) rotary volume and balance controls.
 The range consists of a 100 K Ohm standard logarithmic taper potentiometer and complementing balance control.
 Both feature a conductive track made from thick silver, a wiper made from solid silver and heavily silver plated connection pins.
 We use these in all of our more affordable products, and they are truly excellent sounding alternatives to the usual offerings found in the majority of audio equipment available today.

 bottom of page